msepulvedasaez 1h

 On the eleventh day of Hitchmas my darling gave to me

-a hitchslap t-shirt and matching hip flask.
+a 10 rechisled commandments poster and matching hip flask.

 On the twelfth day of Hitchmas my darling gave to me